polterguy/phosphorusfive/core/p5.exp/README.md

 ```

 The above code would somehow transform each iterated value of the expressions you pass into them to a "Node" somehow.
-Either by casting, or by conversion if they're already nodes from before.
+Either by casting, or by conversion if they're not already nodes from before.

 If you invoked the above Active Event from Hyperlisp, using the following code for instance